Smoke Monday: New Orleans Saints

 Monday signed with the New Orleans Saints as an undrafted free agent on April 30, 2022.
 On August 2, Monday suffered a torn ACL during practice, which prematurely ended his season.
 He was placed on injured reserve on August 5.

 On August 28, 2023, Monday was released by New Orleans.

 Montreal Alouettes

 On January 30, 2024, Monday signed with the Montreal Alouettes of the Canadian Football League.
 He was released on June 2.

 Massachusetts Pirates

 On June 5, 2025, Monday signed with the Massachusetts Pirates of the Indoor Football League (IFL).
+He started all five of his appearances for the Pirates, logging 20 tackles and one interception.

+On December 6, 2025, Monday re-signed with the team, now rebranded as the Orlando Pirates.

+Columbus Aviators

+On January 26, 2025, Monday signed with the Columbus Aviators of the United Football League (UFL).
+He was released on March 19, but was re-signed on April 2.